 Renting a Car in British Columbia

 Rental Cars are very popular in British Columbia.
 There is just so much to see and there is not a train or bus network outside of Metro Vancouver or Victoria.
 If you plan on leaving Vancouver and want to see even the local ski hills, I suggest a rental car.
-You can get a rental car before you arrive.
+You can get a quote on various providers here

 If you are looking for information on the best Canadian souvenirs, check out this post on souvenirs from Canada so you have an idea of what to buy!